aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/faq/index.md

     It should be noted that we have added code to the Accelerator to block customers from making many 'breaking' or impactful changes to their configuration files.
 If someone is positive they want to make these changes, we also provide override switches to allow these changes to be attempted forcefully.

-??? faq "Can I update the config file while the State Machine is running?
+??? faq "1.1.5.
+Can I update the config file while the State Machine is running?
 When will those changes be applied?"

     #### Can I update the config file while the State Machine is running?
 When will those changes be applied?

     Yes.
 The state machine captures a consistent input state of the requested configuration when it starts.
 The running Accelerator instance does not see or consider any configuration changes that occur after it has started.
 All configuration changes occurring after the state machine is running will only be leveraged on the _next_ state machine execution.

-??? faq "What if I really mess up the configuration file?"
+??? faq "1.1.6.
+What if I really mess up the configuration file?"

     #### What if I really mess up the configuration file?